mehmetmayti/mehmetmayti/README.md

 -->
 Some information to get to know me:

-- 🔭 I’m currently working on B2B E-Commerce Web Site at Edumanetworks.
+- 🔭 I’m currently working on .Net Backend Developer.
-- 🌱 I’m currently learning Node.js and Vue.js.
+- 🌱 I’m currently learning flutter.
 - 👯 I am open to new job offers.
 - 💬 Ask me via LinkedIn: <a href="https://www.linkedin.com/in/mehmetmayti/" target="blank">Contact</a>
 - 📫 How can i reach me by mail: mehmetmayti023@gmail.com